Annual General Meeting

 The election of all office bearers and committee members will take place at the abovementioned time and place.

-If you know of anyone who would like to nominate or be nominated, please have the nominations in two weeks prior to the 23rd October.
+If you know of anyone who would like to nominate or be nominated, please have the nominations in three weeks prior to the 24th September, close of business.

 Circumstances dictated that usual meeting procedure could not be followed and nominations for the 2021 Committee kick started the meeting with the announcement and due acceptance of the 2021 Executive and Committee.
 We welcome Paul Sunner as our new President with Jenny Mayes stepping up as Vice President whilst Susan Vince remains as Secretary; Muriel Kilcullen has accepted the position as Treasurer.
 The new committee members for 2021 are Carol Hamilton, Iris Harvey, Peter Sheedy, and Elizabeth Springall.
 We are still in need of another committee member.
 Lyn Coburn in her President’s address aptly pointed out that “the organisation needs people to run it” so we are appreciative of the time and efforts these people are prepared to donate.